Skip to main content

 ledger getChainId

 Command to get the chain id of the network.
-The JWT defined in using oauth2token is set in the headers.

 Examples: